 - Use an EPA-approved repellent.
 Be sure to follow the label directions for proper use.

 - Stay on marked trails, keep away from tall grass and avoid contact with vegetation where ticks may be waiting.

 - Logs, tree stumps, and leaf litter can be infested with ticks.
 Try to avoid sitting/resting on these, otherwise be extra careful if you do sit or rest on them.

 - Periodically check yourself and others for ticks during your outing.
 Don't forget to check your pets, backpacks, and other accessories, as well.

 - When you get home; Do a thorough tick check.
 Taking a shower can help remove any ticks you may have missed.
-Wash your hiking clothes as soon as possible and dry them in the dryer.
+Wash your hiking clothes as soon as possible and dry them in a dryer.

 More detailed information about ticks and the diseases they carry can be found by visiting these sites:

-U.S. Centers for Disease Control: All things tick, how to remove them, Lyme disease and other diseases they carry and more...
+U.S. Centers for Disease Control: All things tick: How to remove them, Lyme disease and other diseases they carry and more...